JavaFXpert/wikibrowser-service/README.md

 * [] Create unit tests
 * [] Handle issues like when SPARQL query failed more gracefully
-* Diagnose why service seems to hang when used by and client when the batch client is running.
-Deadlocks?
+* If relationship is removed from Wikidata, delete it from Neo4j at the same point at which relationships are added (MERGE)
 * [] Make the graph not so jumpy, and consider implementing sigmajs or visjs
 * WikiSearchController search() method probably needs to do a query to get the article URL for the article title (as it currently returns titles with spaces)
-* If relationship is removed from Wikidata, delete it from Neo4j at the same point at which relationships are added (MERGE)
 * Make iFrame height resize when new web page loads
 * Draw a line for each relationship in the same direction between two nodes
 * Diagnose issue on Safari/Mac where bitly link isn't created when app started with conceptmap.cfapps.io but it did when started with conceptmap.io